andres-fr/iamusica_demo/README.md

 For the detections, a pre-trained deep learning model is used (provided [here](iamusica_demo/assets/OnsetVelocity_2_2022_09_08_01_27_40.139step=95000_f1=0.9640.torch)).
 See [this companion repository](https://github.com/andres-fr/iamusica_training) for details about training and evaluating the model.

-> :warning: **Detector**:
+> :warning:
-> Note that the model has been trained on modern piano recordings, and its performance may suffer for different instruments and in contaminated/noisy environments.
+> Note that the detector has been trained on modern piano recordings, and its performance may suffer for different instruments and in contaminated/noisy environments.
 > To facilitate detection quality, the demo includes a series of tunable parameters (more details below).